-3.2.2.4 VALIDATION OF DOMAIN AUTHORIZATION OR CONTROL
+3.2.2.4 Validation of Domain Authorization or Control

 TunTrust confirms that prior to issuance, TunTrust has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below.
-TunTrust does not issue certificates with a FQDN that contain "onion" as the rightmost label.
+TunTrust does not issue certificates with a FQDN that contain "onion" as the rightmost Domain Label.